Gilbert McCurdy, LCSW, SEP

 18 East 16th Street, Suite 503 New York NY 10003

-Are you struggling to get through each day because of overwhelming stress or persistent anxiety?
-Anxiety and stress are natural responses designed to protect us from danger.
-But in our fast-paced world—especially in a city like New York—these protective mechanisms can become overactive, triggering fight-flight-or-freeze responses to everyday situations that aren't actually threatening.
+These are natural responses designed to protect us—but in a fast-paced city like New York, they can become overactive, triggering fight-flight-or-freeze responses to everyday situations that aren't actually threatening.

-• Maybe you find yourself avoiding situations that used to feel manageable.
+• Avoiding situations that used to feel manageable

-• You might feel exhausted from the mental and physical toll of being perpetually "on.”
+• Exhausted from the mental and physical toll of being perpetually "on"

-• Racing thoughts, physical tension, and constant worry don't have to be your normal.
+Racing thoughts, tension, and constant worry don't have to be your normal.

 When to Seek Professional Help

-Chronic stress often develops when we're juggling multiple demands—career pressures, relationship challenges, family responsibilities, financial concerns—without adequate support or recovery time.
-What starts as manageable pressure can snowball into a persistent state of overwhelm that affects your sleep, relationships, and overall well-being.
+Chronic stress develops when we're juggling multiple demands—career, relationships, family, finances—without adequate recovery time.
+What starts as manageable pressure can snowball into persistent overwhelm that affects your sleep, relationships, and overall well-being.

 Consider therapy if you're experiencing:

-• Anxiety or stress interfering with work, relationships, or daily activities
+• Anxiety or stress interfering with work, relationships, or daily life

-• Physical symptoms like chronic tension, sleep problems, or panic attacks
+• Physical symptoms like tension, sleep problems, or panic attacks

 • Avoiding important situations due to worry or fear